cyberstizz/SquintV2/SquintV2/SquintV2/README.md

 motivation or end goal behind it, it is the core of the Squint application.

-### whats the catch
+### whats the catch?
-users can net set a goal without an expeted time to complete it, as well as steps that will be taken to complete it in the users daily schedule. because this, users are forced to hold themselves accountable.
+users can not set a goal without an expeted time to complete it, as well as steps that will be taken to complete it in the users daily schedule. because this, users are forced to hold themselves accountable.